mdn/content/files/en-us/web/http/headers/index.md

 - {{HTTPHeader("Viewport-Width")}} {{deprecated_inline}}{{experimental_inline}}
   - : A number that indicates the layout viewport width in CSS pixels.
 The provided pixel value is a number rounded to the smallest following integer (i.e. ceiling value).
 - {{HTTPHeader("Width")}} {{deprecated_inline}}{{experimental_inline}}
-  - : The `Width` request header field is a number that indicates the desired resource width in physical pixels (i.e. intrinsic size of an image).
+  - : A number that indicates the desired resource width in physical pixels (i.e. intrinsic size of an image).

 ### Network client hints